zindlerb/motif/dev_diary.md

 Questions for later:
+- How to constrain the editing interface - communicate to component user that this component is meant to be used a certain way.
+  - Can only be this color, is these 3 sizes, this is constant text this is changeable text
 - How to make sure the site is semantic?
 - How to make sure the site is accessible?
 - How to group components?
 Should allow folders of some kind?